hhgarg/youtube_ui/README.md

 # youtube_ui

 This is a clone of the current youtube UI made with the use of flutter and dart.
+This project conatains user authentication, video playback support, like and dislike button and the share button.

 ## Getting Started